 Pro Tip: After testing dozens of rain jackets in Scottish downpours, the Berghaus Cornice jacket is my go-to recommendation.
 Keeps you dry without turning you into a walking greenhouse, and it’s built to handle Highland weather extremes.

-The Infamous Scottish Midge: When and How to Avoid Them
+The Infamous Scottish Midges: When and How to Avoid Them

 Nobody talks about Scotland’s tiniest terrorists until you’re standing in a cloud of them wondering if you’ve made a terrible life choice.